 - Transcripts from all undergraduate and graduate institutions

 - Supplemental materials: All applicants must submit two to three examples of their work in digital storytelling or similar medium, which will be evaluated by the screening committee members.
-Examples should be submitted digitally.
-If possible, the samples should show the coherence between the applicant’s previous work and the grant purpose.
 See website for more detailed information.

 - Affiliation(s): Fellows will likely draw upon a number of sources in host countries to collect their stories, so applicants for this Fellowship are permitted to fulfill the affiliation requirement in one of two ways:

 - Submit one letter of affiliation from an institution/individual in each host country with whom the applicant proposes to work.